ContextLab/hypertools/readme.md

 <b>Keyword arguments:</b>

 + normalize (str or False) - If set to 'across', the columns of the input data will be z-scored across lists.
 If set to 'within', the columns will be z-scored within each list that is passed.
 If set to 'row', each row of the input data will be z-scored.
 If set to False, the input data will be returned.
+Note: you MUST set the normalize flag equal to 'across', 'within' or 'row or else you will get the same data back that you put in!

 <b>Outputs</b>